 Beach Bluff Park, a small oceanfront park owned and cared for by the CIA, is open to the public and enjoyed in every season, year round.
-It is in the midst of an exciting renovation.
-The new floodwall will protect the paths, plants and benches from most storms.
-The exciting Sun Circle installation will inform and delight visitors.
+The new floodwall protects the paths, plants and benches from most storms.
+The exciting Sun Circle installation informs and delights visitors.

 The landscaped area between the sidewalk and beach invites visitors to stroll its winding paths and sit on its welcoming benches which are scattered among indigenous plants.
 Since December 1993, when the family of John and Ruth Blodgett donated the park land for public use, it as become a source of great pleasure for neighbors, local fishermen and passers-by.
 People come aloneor gather in groups to enjoy the beauty of this site where land meets water and to take advantage of the spot for relaxation, family events, solitude, ceremonies and gatherings.